TaharBelghitriDz/sbox/README.md

 ### first create store

-all what you need is on the createSyore function
+all what you need is on the createState function

 ```javascript
 const state = { s: "hi", r: { j: "j", m: "m" } };